 Figure out additional expenses beforehand

 Your interest rate and down payment are known in advance, but certain expenses can come as a surprise.
 Prior to completing the purchase, it’s a good idea to know what it will cost you annually in property taxes, maintenance costs (since you’ll likely need a property manager), and for utilities.
+Ongoing maintenance is a necessary recurring expense to keep your property attractive and functional for guests.
+If you hire a manager, property management fees are another deductible expense to consider.
+Homeowners insurance is essential for protecting your investment against unexpected events.
+Additionally, hosting fees are a cost associated with listing your property on rental platforms like Airbnb and VRBO.
 Those expenses can be a shock if you aren’t expecting them.

 How is the investment property market?